daxthenuke/Katering_Centar_Paracin/README.txt

 	Keyboard shortcuts:

-		Nivelatori MG is set up to respond to the following keyboard shortcuts:
+		Ketering Centar is set up to respond to the following keyboard shortcuts:

 		- Left Arrow: Go to previous image.
 		- Right Arrow: Go to next image.